mahdi33-gk/dragon-news-later/README.md

 # 📰 Dragon News

 Welcome to **Dragon News**, a Firebase-hosted React application that displays the latest news updates.
-Built with modern frontend tools and libraries, this app offers a smooth user experience, secure authentication, and a clean design using Tailwind CSS and DaisyUI.
+Built with modern frontend tools and libraries, this app offers a smooth user experience, secure authentication, and a clean design using React,Tailwind CSS and DaisyUI.

 🔗 **Live Site:** [https://dragon-news-c4d23.firebaseapp.com](https://dragon-news-c4d23.firebaseapp.com)

+# Responsive version commig soon

 ---